daydy225/fullstack-hy2022-part4-bloglist/README.md

 ## step 1

 Use the supertest package for writing a test that makes an HTTP GET request to the /api/blogs url.
 Verify that the blog list application returns the correct amount of blog posts in the JSON format.

+## step 1

+Write a test that verifies that the unique identifier property of the blog posts is named id.